Duron27/S3LightFixes/Readme.md

 That's it.
 Just go check for the `S3LightFixes.omwaddon` in the launcher.
 If it's there, everything worked.
 If it's not, a giant error message should have appeared in your face.

+If you have to do anything else, if you *think* you have to do anything else, if it's not Just Working with almost no input from you at all - ask for help.

 That's it.

 Go away.